 School-age children come in all shapes and sizes, but child development between five and six years typically has a few things in common.
 Here’s what your child might be doing, how you can help and when to seek help if you need it.

-School-age child development at 5-6 years: what’s happening
+Child development at 5-6 years: what’s happening

 Playing and learning